alternatelabs/founded-in-ireland/README.md

     Use this for the `TYPEFORM_URL` property when deploying

-5. Take your form ID from the username above, it is the last segment of the URL, usually 5-8 characaters long.
+5. Take your form ID from the URL above, it is the last segment of the URL, usually 5-8 characaters long.
 Use this for the `TYPEFORM_UID` property when deploying.

 6. In **My Account** (click your initials in the top right corner) create a personal access token and use it for the `TYPEFORM_ACCESS_TOKEN` property when deploying.